olivermaerz/WordpressAuth/README.md

 # WordpressAuth
 SimpleSAMLphp module to use Wordpress as a SAML 2.0 Identity Provider. (requires PHP 5 >= 5.3 or PHP 7)

-WordpressAuth is SimpleSAMLphp authentication module, that allows to use the Wordpress user database as the authentication source.
+WordpressAuth is a SimpleSAMLphp authentication module, that allows to use the Wordpress user database as the authentication source.
 The code was written for MySQL/MariaDB.

 ## Setup